 Having a plan is one thing.
 Sticking to it is another.
 But if you keep a simple savings plan, you’ll stand a much better chance of actually making it work.

-For instance, setting up automatic transfers that will shunt a portion of each paycheck into your savings account makes saving seamless—and ensures you don’t get stuck in that all-too-familiar situation at the end of the month where you accidentally spent what you intended to set aside.
+For instance, automating your finances by setting up recurring transfers can direct a portion of each paycheck into your savings account.
+This makes saving seamless — and ensures you don’t get stuck in that all-too-familiar situation at the end of the month where you accidentally spent what you intended to set aside.

 And building in systemic cuts that you don’t have to think about (like ditching that monthly subscription box, for example) is a lot easier than poring over the coupon book every Sunday.

 Like any money goal, your one-year savings plan is going to take some grit to get to.
 But having the right tools at your disposal does make the process a whole lot less painful.
 Whether that means choosing one of the many budgets out there to find one that suits your style or using an app your financial institution provides, there are ways to enhance your money management.

-SoFi Checking and Savings® offers you an easy birds’-eye view of your finances, and its Vaults feature allows you to set aside savings for specific goals and purposes.
+A SoFi Checking and Savings Account offers you an easy birds’-eye view of your finances, and its Vaults feature allows you to set aside savings for specific goals and purposes.